w3f/General-Grants-Program/grants/speculative/bit_country.md

 ## Project Overview :page_facing_up:

+**Background**

 MVP.STUDIO (New Zealand) is a talent & tech startup incubator, it manages a tech community with 1,500 members and has launched software products with a customer base across 8 countries.
 In recent years, the core team had started exploring blockchain technologies and created blockchain related education programmes and projects.

+**Overview**
+Bit.Country is
-Bit.Country is a decentralized world - putting community first.
+* A decentralized world - putting community first.
+* An open protocol for managing & incentivizing small-medium communities.

+**Mission Statement**
+* Bit.country provides a platform that attracts classic internet users to experience the power of the decentralized web.

 **A Real World Case Study & Experiment**